ankitgyawali/reddit-analytics/README.md

 - Categorize metadata of each subreddit into various buckets to see if they show any distinguishable pattern.

-Feel free to contact me if you would like the whole database with converted metadata.
+Feel free to contact me if you would like the whole database with converted metadata. (mail@ankitgyawali.com)

 Possible expansion for this project could include: Viewing metadata by date, custom subreddit analysis option so it could be used by mods of various subreddits etc.

+## Running locally as dev mode
+Basic steps to run:
+- Clone the repository.
+Ensure you have python & node js installed on your system.
+- Copy `sample-config.ini` to `config.ini` inside server folder & configure with rosette api key & reddit script secret.
+- Install server requirements by running `pip install -r requirements.txt` from server folder.
+- Install node dependencies by running `npm install` from both `server` & `client` folder.
+- Iniitialize database by running `init.py` on server folder, `python init.py`
+- Run server, by running `node server.js` or `npm run start` from server folder.
+Visualizations should for the day should now be accessible on `localhost:3002`.

 ## Docs
 ![Basic Flow](docs/basic-flow.jpg?raw=true "Basic Flow")